RaptorRepack/RepackToolkit/Readme.md

 Read the Repack Tools notes
 ---------------------------

-• This Repack Tools using only offline game repacking or installer create purpose.
+• This Repack Tools using only for offline game repacking or installer create purpose.

 • This Repack Tools fully open source software and this Repack Tools all data available for my GitHub page only.